the-developer-guy/LoTo/README.md

 If you go to the gym (or visit a nice beach), a towel can claim a bench or a seat.
 Nothing enforces it really, everyone is expected to play by the rules.
 This service is the towel.

 The goal is to make a super simple LoTo for internal use.
 Do you have VMs or other shared services, which can only be used one person at a time?
 You probably already asked "Who is using this, is this free?" before.
 Just check the LoTo and claim it for yourself!

+## Configuration

+Mount the customized config.yaml to /etc/loto/config.yaml.
+That's it!